Ad115/ICGC-data-parser/docs/_build/html/_sources/about.txt

 Requisites installation
 ~~~~~~~~~~~~~~~~~~~~~~~

-The main scripts are written in Perl and use the Ensembl Perl API for which detailed instructions of installation are in :ref:`How to install the Ensembl Perl API <installation>`.
+The main scripts are written in Perl and use the Ensembl Perl API for which detailed instructions of installation are in :doc:`How to install the Ensembl Perl API <installation>`.

 Plotting and analysis of results are implemented in Wolfram Mathematica notebooks. *TODO:* Change it to a free platform or add alternate scripts in a free platform.